 - Yu-Gi-Oh! combines this one with "I Know You're in There Somewhere" Fight.
 Yugi tries to get through to a possessed Jounouchi by giving him Yugi's Millennium Puzzle, and Marik immediately commands him to throw it into the sea to keep it away from Yugi.
 Jounouchi promptly flashes back to the beginning of his friendship with Yugi, when Yugi defended him from a bully even after Jounouchi stole a piece of the Puzzle and threw it in a pool.
 Even the possession can't get Jounouchi to do that again.

 - In the Batman Confidential storyline "The First League", various events trigger Bruce Wayne having flashbacks to a meeting with a Chinese superhero group when he was travelling the world before taking the Batman identity.
-His first encounter with the Justice League of America leads to a Let's You and Him Fight situation that exactly parallels a training exercise with the Chinese team.
+His first encounter with the Justice League leads to a Let's You and Him Fight situation that exactly parallels a training exercise with the Chinese team.